-Writing for the web: the art of writing for people who aren’t reading
+Writing for the web: the art of writing for search engines that like text — and people who don’t

 My book, Writing for mobile, is a comprehensive guide to writing content for reading on small screens.
 The article below includes some of the information in Chapter 3 of Writing for Mobile.
 Find out more.